 - insulin/medication adjustments (to prevent hypoglycemia)

 Setting short-term and long-term goals helps you to gauge your progress while keeping an “eye on the prize”.
 It’s great to have an “ultimate goal” to aim for (the “good reason” described above), but getting there requires lots of small, manageable steps.
 Perhaps you’ll try to get to the gym three times this week or increase your walking to 30 minutes by the end of the month.
 Once you’ve met your short-term goal, set a new one.
 And there’s nothing wrong with rewarding yourself for each small goal that is met: time to yourself, a trip somewhere, a new clothing item, even handing off small jobs to others (my wife has me do the dishes every day she exercises).

 Publicize your goals.

 Let your doctor, friends and family know your intentions.
-Not only does this help to generate some support, it also creates a sense of accountability on your part.
+Not only does this help to generate some support, but it also creates a sense of accountability on your part.
 (Now that everyone knows, I’d better not back out!)
-You may find that others have similar intentions, and you can pair up or form a small group to help motivate eachother.
+You may find that others have similar intentions, and you can pair up or form a small group to help motivate each other.

 Make use of daily activity.

 Thirty minutes of solid exercise each day may go to waste if you spend the other 23 ½ hours sitting on your duff.
 In fact, “daily activities” can be considered exercise if you do them for long enough and at a high enough intensity.
 This includes walking pets, shopping, housework, yard work, running errands, or taking a job that requires a great deal of movement.